WFSE Police Mgmt. contract

 Employees who are in leave without pay status for up to six (6) months due to a work-related injury, upon written request and proof of continuing disability, shall maintain their seniority and annual increment date.
 Leave without pay exceeding six (6) months without loss of seniority or change in increment date may be granted at the option of the employing official.

-Employees who suffer a work related injury or illness that is compensable under the state worker’s compensation law may select time loss compensation exclusively, leave payment exclusively or a combination of the two.
-Employees taking sick leave during a period in which they receive workers’ compensation under the industrial insurance provisions shall receive full sick leave pay, less any industrial insurance payments for time loss during the sick leave period.
+Employees who suffer a work related injury or illness that is compensable under the state worker’s compensation law may select time loss compensation exclusively or a combination of leave payment and time loss compensation.

-13.10.
-Inclement Weather.
-The Employer may designate employees as “Essential.”
-Employees designated as “Essential” are expected to report to work during incidents of inclement weather.
-When the University is in operation but an essential employee requests time off, and such request is approved, to deal with unanticipated problems related to natural disasters or inclement weather conditions, the essential employee may charge the absence to accrued compensatory time, personal holiday, annual leave or leave without pay.
+All employees are expected to report to work during incidents of inclement weather.
+When the University is in operation but an employee requests time off, and such request is approved, to deal with unanticipated problems related to natural disasters or inclement weather conditions, the employee may charge the absence to accrued compensatory time, personal holiday, vacation time off, or unpaid time off.

 13.11.
 Suspended Operations.